lemotdesign/one-click-hugo-cms/site/content/articles/the-best-termite-control-methods.md

 Aside from professional treatments, homeowners can take steps to reduce the risk of termite infestations:

 * **Limit moisture** – Ensure proper drainage, fix leaks, and keep subfloors well-ventilated and dry.
-* **Use termite-resistant timber** – Species such as Red Gum and White Cypress Pine offer natural resistance to termites.
+* **Use termite-resistant timber**  – Species such as Red Gum and White Cypress Pine offer natural resistance to termites although in certain circumstances they can still eat it.
 * **Avoid timber-to-soil contact** – Do not store timber directly on the ground or near your home.
 * **Chemically treated timber** – Modern treatments with quaternary ammonium compounds provide long-term termite protection without the use of arsenic.